hashb/chenna.me/pages/stuff-dean-says.md

 4. *Engineering tradeoff*: When an engineer designs a product, they need to decide what they are optimizing the design for. like cost, reliability, etc. Engineering is an art of balancing these design params.

+5. This is my observation.
+I've noticed that when someone is being mean to another person, Dean repeats back the mean persons statements in a slightly silly tone.
+This type of calling out seems to be very effective in making the mean person realize what they are doing without explicitly saying it.